Cryptocurrency explained - what is this and how does it work

 Cryptocurrency is a form of digital asset.
 While Bitcoin has been said to be digital cash, cryptocurrency now has many functions besides this.
-This includes tokens which can be a digital representation of many different assets or pegged currencies which mimic things like the US dollar or commodities like gold.
+It includes tokens, which can be a digital representation of many different assets or pegged currencies, which mimic things like US dollar or commodities like gold.

-As you can see, cryptocurrencies are extremely varied and each one is unique.
+As you can see, cryptocurrencies vary extremely and each one is unique.
 They all have something special to offer and you need to do your research before jumping into any project.

 However, the one thing that they have in common is that they all function using a digital accounting system.
 This immutable ledger is what makes a cryptocurrency secure and it’s important to understand exactly how they work.